ericawoo/erica-website/index.md

 ## I'm a registered occupational therapist providing in-home and community support to help you and your child thrive.

 Rooted in play-based, family-centred therapy, I strive to nurture the uniqueness and strengths of each child to work toward goals in collaboration with the family.
+I provide assessment, treatment, and consultation services in homes and schools.

 Whether your child has a diagnosis or is neurotypical, occupational therapy can help address concerns in the following areas: